Deepika1120/Data-Analysis-Project-/README.md

 ## Sales Insights Data Analysis Project

- I am happy with the outcome of my project, and would like to thank codebasics, Dhaval Patel Sir & Hemanand Vadivel Sir for organizing this challenge as well as providing guidance along the way.
+ I am happy with the outcome of my project, and would like to thank codebasics team for organizing this challenge.
 It was a great learning experience, and I look forward to participating in future challenges!

 ##Problem statement of Sales insight Project: